quark-engine/quark-engine/docs/source/quark_method_reference.rst

 **The algorithm of wrapper_lookup**

-The ``wrapper_lookup`` method finds the parent method that calls the specified native API under the specified method.
+The ``wrapper_lookup`` method finds the method that calls the specified native API under the specified method.

 .. code-block :: TEXT